SiddhantKapil/LA-Transformer/Readme.md

     last cell, training results are shown.
 One can also refer to model/{name}/summary.csv if the cell outputs are not clear.
 To run the jupyter notebook, install the requirements, download dataset using the link provided and extract it in data folder.

     2) LA-Transformer Testing: Demonstrates the testing process.
-You can download the weights using the link below or train LA transformer using the Training notebook.
+You can download the weights using the link below or train LA-transformer using the Training notebook.
 To use pre-trained weights, download them using the gdrive link below, extract them into model/{name} folder and run the Testing notebook.
 Performance metrics can be found in the last cell of the notebook.

 ## Requirements: